 If your child is on a different antibiotic, or not on any course of antibiotics, please contact the clinical team before the test for advice.

-The day of the scan
+The day of the study

 Please arrive at the Radiology department at the time stated in your child’s appointment letter.

-After the scan
+After the study